 When the weather starts to get colder we all have our own ways of dealing with it and keeping warm but what’s the best way of helping our horses deal with the cold and stay warm?
 Every horse will cope with the cold differently and some breeds, depending on their native habit, will be able to deal with it better.
 While some horses will have a better coping mechanism than others there are certain steps that will need to be taken when it comes to keeping them warm.
 As a basic ‘checklist’ the following will need to be considered.

 - Clipping – If you’re able to leave your horse’s coat to naturally grow during the winter this will help to keep them warm.

-- Rugs – A lot of horses will need rugs during the winter so make sure they’re all in a good condition beforehand and if necessary repair or replace them.
+- Blanket – A lot of horses will need blankets during the winter so make sure they’re all in a good condition beforehand and if necessary repair or replace them.

 - Shelter – Make sure that all of the shelters don’t need mending, they should be able to give your horse proper protection from the wind and rain.